JustJacobJar/first-portfolio/README.md

 This was my first project in a code bootcamp

-It is a simple satic html webpage with css styling.
+It is a simple static html webpage with css styling.

 [Live Link](https://justjacobjar.github.io/first-portfolio/)